Computing the $q$-Multiplicity of the Positive Roots of $\mathfrak{sl}_{r+1}(\mathbb{C})$ and Products of Fibonacci Numbers: Weyl Alternation Sets

 \begin{proof} Let $1\leq i\leq j\leq r$.
 By Theorem \ref{Weyl element thm}, we know $\sigma \in \calA(\hroot, \alpha_i+\alpha_{i+1}+\cdots+\alpha_j)$ if and only if $\sigma=1$ or $\sigma=s_{\ell_1} \cdots s_{\ell_k} s_{\ell_{k+1}} \cdots s_{\ell_t}$ for some collection of nonconsecutive integers $2\leq \ell_1, \ell_2, \ldots, \ell_k \leq i-1$ and $j+1 \leq \ell_{k+1}, \ldots, \ell_{t} \leq r-1$.

-Selecting a subset consisting of nonconsecutive integers from the set $\{2, \ldots, i-1\}$ is the same as selecting a subset consisting of nonconsecutve integers from the set $\{1, \ldots, i-2\}$.
+Selecting a subset consisting of nonconsecutive integers from the set $\{2, \ldots, i-1\}$ is the same as selecting a subset consisting of nonconsecutive integers from the set $\{1, \ldots, i-2\}$.
 By Proposition~\ref{Fib.
 Theorem}, there are $F_i$ such subsets.
-The same process can be done for selecting a subset consisting of nonconsecutve integers from the set $\{j+1, \ldots, r-1\}$ to get $F_{r-j+1}$ such subsets.
+The same process can be done for selecting a subset consisting of nonconsecutive integers from the set $\{j+1, \ldots, r-1\}$ to get $F_{r-j+1}$ such subsets.